Otter-Co/TurnSignal/README.md

 ---

 ## Download / Installation:
-Until Steam Store Page gets reviewed, Please Contact me for 2.2 Beta Keys!

-Once (If) 2.2 is live on Steam, you can grab it from [The TurnSignal Steam Store Page!](http://store.steampowered.com/app/689580/TurnSignal/) (Its 100% Free!)
+You can download it on Steam, here's [The TurnSignal Steam Store Page!](http://store.steampowered.com/app/689580/TurnSignal/) (Still 100% Free!)

 ---
 ## Usage: